 If a property owner does not provide adequate safety and security, and if someone is injured as a result of that lack of security, the property owner is likely liable for any damages that stem from that injury – which could include medical bills, lost wages, and pain and suffering.

 At Gladstein Law Firm, we want you to know your rights under the law.
 If you or a loved one have been harmed due to negligent security, in Louisville, KY you may be entitled to file a premises liability claim and seek compensation for your injuries.
-To learn more about your possible case, to ask a question, or to speak with Louisville Negligent Security Lawyer, Seth Gladstein, please call us today at 800-991-0474.
+To learn more about your possible case, to ask a question, or to speak with Louisville Negligent Security Lawyer, Seth Gladstein, please call us today.